pwrstudio/txtblock/whitepaper.md

 The specific technology that enables this is [Ethereum], a decentralized platform that runs smart contracts.
 Fundamentally it is a system, based on blockchain database technology, allowing the agreement between nodes in a network without a central authority.
 The integrity of the system is maintained through the economically incentivized cryptographic labour of the participating machines, a digital scriptorium.
 Publishing is simply the operation of making an entry into this distributed, public database.
 The catalogue functions without human involvement.

-In contrast to an [ISBN] or [DOI] number, a txtblock-identifier is directly tied to the information it identifies.
+In contrast to an ISBN number, a txtblock-identifier is directly tied to the information it identifies.
 By using a [cryptographic hashing function], a fingerprint of the information is created.
 Changing a single letter in the text will completely change the fingerprint.
 A modified file would, therefore, fail verification against the catalogue.
 This allows certainty that the text you are reading is indeed the exact text that was published.

 ### Decentralized storage